 Made glorious summer by this son of York….”

-Guess these guys can break the rules.
+Guess these guys can break the rules if they want to.
 Beside these fellows is Alfred Lord with his Idylls of the King.
 Must admit that one of my favorites of his is “Ulysses”.
 Ulysses is Roman for Odysseus.
 In the poem, Odysseus is an old man and longing for the adventures of his youth.
 When you get old, you too will understand his meaning.

 No, it’s Basho, Elizabeth Bishop, Gary Snyder, Dylan Thomas, Pueblo Neruda, Jane Kenyon, Derek Walcott, Gerard Manley Hopkins, Anne Sexton, James Dickey, Seamus Heaney, Naomi Shahib Nye and Garcia Lorca for me.
 Some dead, some living.
 I tend to turn to these friends when I am looking for some good companionship.
 They all wear well on me.
 And I even have a local poet, Summer Rodman’s “A train came by and slow ed”.
 Reminds me a bit of John Ashbery.
 And these are just a few of the two or three shelves of poetry I have.

 There was a time that I found e e cummings interesting.
 But I tired of his gimmickry, although I still pull out “On Being Brand New” for a good laugh.